Fullerton, CA

-The City of Fullerton is currently updating its Local Hazard Mitigation Plan (LHMP).
+The City of Fullerton has updated its Local Hazard Mitigation Plan (LHMP), and the draft is now pending adoption by the City Council.

 This plan serves as our community’s roadmap for reducing long-term risks associated with natural hazards such as earthquakes, wildfires, and extreme weather.
 By identifying vulnerabilities and prioritizing mitigation actions, we ensure a more resilient Fullerton for all residents and businesses.